The Ultimate Guide to: The Quilter Nations Series

 - Capacity: 51,700

 The Aviva Stadium is Ireland’s premier rugby venue, located in the heart of Dublin.
 Known for its striking architecture and state-of-the-art facilities, it features a distinctive transparent roof that enhances the atmosphere while providing excellent sightlines for fans.
-Since its opening, the Aviva Stadium has hosted numerous memorable matches in the Autumn Nations Series, showcasing Ireland’s rich rugby heritage.
+Since its opening, the Aviva Stadium has hosted numerous memorable matches in the Quilter Nations Series, showcasing Ireland’s rich rugby heritage.
 The stadium is celebrated not only for its modern design but also for its intimate setting, which allows fans to feel closely connected to the action on the field.
 Its location also makes it easy for supporters to enjoy the vibrant culture and hospitality of Dublin, adding to the overall matchday experience.

 Principality Stadium (Cardiff, Wales)